Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Create a TradingView relay source') and the resource, and distinguishes it from siblings like listing or adding routes by explicitly listing the return values (webhook URL, source secret, payload template).
+The description clearly states the tool creates a TradingView relay source and specifies the exact return values (webhook URL, secret, payload template).
+This distinguishes it from sibling tools like tickory_add_relay_route or tickory_create_scan.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.